Akshay-Jhijhautia/Learning_React/importantPoints.md

 ex. const result = myFunc(1); -> this function gives same result everytime it is invoked.
 React is designed around this concept, it expects every component to be a pure function.
 Then does have to re-render the component every time.
 To keep components pure we should keep the changes out of render phase, we should not change any object that existed before rendering.

+# Effect hook:

+- It is used to execute a piece of code, after a component is rendered
+- Should be called at the top, and can be used multiple times.
+- When there are multiple effect hooks, react runs then in order, after each render.

+# Points

+- In react each element has a property or prop called "onClick".

+- "event" in arrow function is called as a browser event, type of this event is an object, it is called as SyntheticBaseEvent, this is a in built is class in react,because different browsers have different implementation of of event object, so to make is cross browser, react has a class.
+This class is wrapper around native browser event object.
+- Props or properties are input to our components
+- Interface- A typeScript property, that helps us define a shape or interface of an object
+- Hook is a function that allows us to tap into, built-in features of react
+- In components, what we write i.e return is called jsx, in jsx we cannot user a for loop or a if statement, but with {} we can render anything dynamically
+- In jsx we can only use html or other react components we are using map to render data dynamically
+- In order for map to work in jsx, we wrap it in braces {}
+- Each list item in JSX should have a key property that uniquely identifies that item, react needs this to keep track of our items, so later when we add or remove items dynamically, react knows what part of page should be updated
+- {} => it is used to render content dynamically.
+- Parameters passed in the component's function are called as props, i.e immutable(they cannot be changed). ex In list group we passed (items, heading, onSelectItem)
+- The function handleClick is called event handler, because its job is to handle a event, which in this case is click.
+There are
+- SelectedIndex = 0(First item is selected), =-1(No item is selected

+* UseState is a hook, using this, we can tell react that, this component can have data or state, that will change overtime. useState returns a array.
+This array has two elements a[0] and a[1]
+* State is mutable
+* a[0]: variable (selectedIndex), a[1]: updater function, this updated the a[0] variable, and react will be notified that state of our component has changed, and then react will re-render that component, it causes DOM to updated under the hood.Each component has its own state, even if we render ListGroup twice, both components will have their own state\*/
+* React Node is a class defined in react module, with the help of which we can pass complex html or simple string as child to a component.
+Using children prop, we can pass children to a component
+* useForm is a custom hook, it returns a object

+**In main.tsx**:

+- Here we are using ReactDOM to render the component tree, lines 7,8,9 inside an element with id of root.
+Here in the tree, App component is wrapped by other component react.StrictMode(its purpose is to identify potential prblems) So we are taking this component tree and rendering or displaying it inside and element with id of root, and to do that we are using react dom library\_/

+- Due to app component wrapped in strict mode, react renders each component twice.
+  The first render is used for detecting issues with out code, and second render is used to update the user interface.
+This is only for deveopment phase, not for production phase.\_/